Follow-up observations of apparently one-off sources from the Parkes telescope: Discussion and Conclusions

 Besides searching for repeating signals from those apparently one-off sources, it is also important to investigate why they appear to be one-off in current observations.
 FRBs have a large sample of apparently one-off sources~\citep{CHIME21} and many models have been proposed to explain them~\citep{Platts19}.
 However, the discussion of one-off Galactic radio pulses is lacking, and the relative sample size is potentially caused by the bias of the reported single pulse Galactic events~\citep{Lorimer04handbook, Keane16}.
 We have presented 10 Galactic radio events that are still one-off, including one source detected with S/N of 19.4 that has been followed up with 5.78\,hr of observations, including 3.69\,hr of UWL time.

-Several reasons could make a repeating Galactic source observed with only a single detection: (1) The initial observations have short durations, and the signals were affected by intense radio frequency interference (RFI) or severe scintillation~\citep{Burke-Spolaor10}.
+Several reasons could make a repeating Galactic source observed with only a single detection: (1) The initial observations have short durations, and the signals were affected by intense RFI or severe scintillation~\citep{Burke-Spolaor10}.
 (2) The source is extremely nulling and has a wide range of energy distribution, making only the very rare bright pulses detectable~\citep{Zhang23}.
-(3) The more frequent pulses are extremely faint and hard to detect, similar to giant pulses pulsars~\citep{Popov06, Geyer21}, (4) some special RRATs~\citep{Zhang24}, or (5) some magnetars~\citep{Zhu23}.
+(3) The more frequent pulses are extremely faint and hard to detect, similar to the normal emission of pulsars with giant pulses~\citep{Popov06, Geyer21}, (4) some special RRATs (e.g., 1846$-$0257 and J1854$+$0306) exhibit extremely faint sequential emissions~\citep{Zhang24}, or (5) a magnetar like SGR~J1935+2154 can generate frequent pulses during specific periods~\citep{Zhu23}.
 Scenario (1) could be well-examined by more similar observations.
 Observations with higher sensitivity are efficient to test scenarios (2) and (3), and necessary to test scenarios (4) and (5).
-Since the higher sensitivity is compared to the sensitivity of the initial detection, well-localized apparently one-off sources detected by a relatively low-sensitive array telescope, such as the ASKAP telescope~\citep{Bannister19}, would be excellent to follow-up by other telescopes.
+Since the higher sensitivity is compared to the sensitivity of the initial detection, well-localized apparently one-off sources detected by a relatively low-sensitive array telescope, such as the ASKAP telescope~\citep{Bannister19, Wang24}, would be excellent to follow-up by other telescopes.
 The forthcoming Cryogenic phased array feed (CryoPAF) receiver of the Parkes telescope could also provide a good chance to detect numerous apparently one-off sources.
 After a large sample of one-off RRATs is obtained, and the details of non-detection observations of these sources are reported, catastrophic scenarios are worth proposing not only for extragalactic sources such as FRBs but also for Galactic sources.
 Such scenarios for close sources would be more practical to examine.